 Space Data Link Security Protocol (optional)

-The Space Data Link Security (SDLS) protocol is specified in reference [14].
+The Space Data Link Security (SDLS) protocol is specified in reference [14] as well as the SDLS Extended Procedures in reference [15].
 The SDLS protocol may provide security, such as authentication and encryption, for USLP Transfer Frames.
 Support for the SDLS protocol is an optional feature of USLP.

 NOTE – The inclusion of the SDLS protocol makes no changes to any requirements in this Recommended Standard except for the inclusion of a mandatory Security Header and optional Security Trailer.